All the work I do - be it lecturing, instructing an acting class, performing, directing, choreography, research, or writing - is a

 In both directing and teaching I work very viscerally.
 I believe that any learning takes place in the whole body, not just the in the brain.
 My dance and movement background has led me to find the physical routes to an end and I find that my directing and teaching reflects my interest in corporeal means of expression.
 In upper-level lecture courses I always incorporate some kind of project-based learning where students are in some way embodying what they are learning rather than merely memorizing information.

-In Canada I have taught are Asian and Japanese Theatre lecture courses at UBC, and experimental performance classes at the Great Northern Way Campus.
-The GNWC courses focused on the use of space and time.
-In the case of the course "Mediative Bodies, Mediative Space" (co-taught with Sachiyo Takahashi), this was accomplished through emphasis and awareness of ma a Japanese aesthetic term indicating the spaces between objects or the silence between sounds or time between actions.
-In "Mapping Empire" the focus was on the use of "site" and the placement of bodies and objects in that space to create a meaningful visual or performative installation.
+One of my favourite courses was a series of experimental performance classes taught through UBC which focused on the use of space and time.
+These classes combined students from four institutions and had upper level undergraduate and graduate cohorts involved.
+In one one of these courses, called "Mediative Bodies, Mediative Space" (co-taught with Sachiyo Takahashi), this was accomplished through emphasis and awareness of ma a Japanese aesthetic term indicating the spaces between objects or the silence between sounds or time between actions.
+In another of these special courses, called "Mapping Empire" the focus was on the use of "site" and the placement of bodies and objects in that space to create a meaningful visual or performative installation.
 "Mapping Empire" also looked at body mapping, mind mapping, location and journey, and used online space as a creative and communicative "site."

-Currently teaching a combined lecture & practical course on Theatre for Young Audiences and World Theatre.
-I also teach studio acting classes at various levels and scene study.
+Taught combined lecture & practical courses on Theatre for Young Audiences and World Theatre.
+Also taught studio acting classes at various levels and scene study and directed shows for the department.

 - 2005-2009: Adjunct Professor - University of British Columbia